dtylor/dtylor.github.io/_posts/2018-04-27-TDS-kaggle-fastai.md

 date: 2018-04-27
 ---
 How can a data scientist start using deep learning today and make an immediate impact?
 That was my motivation to enter a worldwide data science competition.
-I am excited to share a brief description of my experience using fast.ai to attempt this multi-label image classification Kaggle competition [Kaggle competition](https://www.kaggle.com/c/imaterialist-challenge-fashion-2018 "iMaterialist Kaggle Competition").
+I am excited to share a brief description of my experience using fast.ai to attempt this multi-label image classification [Kaggle competition](https://www.kaggle.com/c/imaterialist-challenge-fashion-2018 "iMaterialist Kaggle Competition").

 With little experience in deep learning, I was able to achieve results that would currently put my submission around 13th place in the competition, or top 15%.
 This is no statement about my own abilities, but a testament to the power and simplicity of what is offered by fast.ai.
 Unfortunately I missed the initial entry deadline for the competition.
 I will share the code I used.
 This post is not meant in any way to be a guide to best practices, but rather another example of how a data scientist can start using deep learning today.